-Has life has been a little crazy lately, thanks to Hurricane Sandy or just life itself, and you are scrambling like mad to think of a last-minute creative costuming idea that won’t take much work?
+Life has been a little crazy lately, thanks to fall busyness and pumpkins demanding to be carved?
+Scrambling like mad to think of a last-minute creative costuming idea that won’t take much work?
 Too late to go out and gather up the props for an elaborate scheme?

 It’s cool.
 I’ve got you covered.

 As I’m the least creative and original person in the world, these ideas aren’t going to be a flash of brilliance that will win you any amazing costume awards, but they will work in a pinch and hopefully bring a few smiles your way.

 Snag up your spouse, partner or someone you can live with at least temporarily.
 One of you will dress up as Mitt Romney and one of you go as a shout-out to President Obama himself.
 This doesn’t have to be a lot of work.
 Just stick a construction paper elephant or donkey to your chest and call it a day.
 Try to really get into the role and imagine the household climate if you were shacking up with your political rival a week before the big race goes down.
 Refuse to speak directly to each other without a campaign manager present, whisper secret messages in your phone, hang a curtain dividing the bedroom in half, etc. If you have kids, try to split and divide them in an effort to set up political camps.
 For example, the ladies in our house might talk up welfare reform ad nauseum (or at least Mommy will while Baby Girl points at our chocolate lab and scream “Dog!” as this is her newest word), while the men hole up in the bathroom and refuse to listen to any opposing viewpoints on their economic policies.
 This costuming idea might get a little dicey, but is very fashionable and timely given the upcoming election.
 Consider it.